-Our elected officials and administration consider many key factors when setting the District's fiscal 2019 budget.
+Our elected officials and administration consider many key factors when setting the District's fiscal 2020 budget.
 One of the most important factors affecting the budget is pupil enrollment count.
 Each December, the District obtains enrollment projections to build the following year's budget assumptions.
 This number becomes the base for the state revenue calculation.
 The state foundation revenue is determined by multiplying the blended student count by the state foundation allowance per pupil.
 This amount is then reduced by the local tax effort based upon 18.0000 operating mills levied on non-homestead properties.
-This local portion is approximately 26.6% of the revenue budget with the state foundation contributing 63.2%.
+This local portion is approximately 26% of the revenue budget with the state foundation contributing 64%.
 As the District cannot assess additional tax revenue for general obligations per state law, the amount of state foundation allowance which provides over half of the District's revenue is significant to the budget.
-The enrollment projection data for fiscal 2019 anticipates 3,217 students as the assumption for the fiscal 2019 budget.
+The enrollment projection data from December 2018 anticipates 3,198 students as the assumption for the fiscal 2020 budget.
 Early headcounts reflect higher than budgeted enrollments which, upon validation through audit, will require an amendment if different from original appropriations.
-State aid foundation for fiscal 2019 will increase by \$240 per pupil (from \$7,631 to \$7,871).
+State aid foundation for fiscal 2020 has not yet been established.
+Preliminary estimates project a potential increase of \$240 per pupil for 2x funded districts.
 State economic factors and legislation continue to be of concern for state funding to K-12 districts.

-Several major capital projects are planned for the 2019 fiscal year.
-Sinking fund (SF) projects are expected to be approximately \$1.1 million and 2016 capital projects fund (CP) projects are expected to be approximately \$200,000.
+Several capital projects are planned for the 2020 fiscal year but on a smaller scale as the District intends to reserve funds for a larger project in 2020-2021.
+Sinking fund (SF) projects are expected to be approximately \$500,000 and 2016 capital projects fund (CP) projects are expected to be approximately \$16,000 which will fully expend this fund.
 The majority of these projects are the following:

-- Drinking water plumbing and filtration District Wide (CP)

-- Bothwell parking/bus loop (SF)

-- MSHS boiler and roofing upgrade (SF)

-- MSHS auxiliary gymnasium (SF)
+- · Equipment for security projects District Wide (CP) - MSHS parking lot and bus loops (planning) (SF) - · MSHS and SK wall projects (SF) - · District security entrances and door systems (SF)